-On June 11, 2013, the Department published the Preliminary Results of this administrative review.
-At that time, we invited interested parties to comment on the Preliminary Results.
+On April 16, 2019, Commerce published the Preliminary Results of this administrative review and invited interested parties to comment on the Preliminary Results.

-On August 26, 2013 we received case briefs from the Aluminum Extrusions Fair Trade Committee (“Petitioner”);
+On May 21, 2019, we received a rebuttal brief from the Aluminum Extrusions Fair Trade Committee (the petitioner).

 Scope of the Order

 The merchandise covered by the Order is aluminum extrusions which are shapes and forms, produced by an extrusion process, made from aluminum alloys having metallic elements corresponding to the alloy series designations published by The Aluminum Association commencing with the numbers 1, 3, and 6 (or proprietary equivalents or other certifying body equivalents).